1. How are STEM CONNECT Scholarships funded?

-- Citizenship – You must be a U.S. citizen, U.S. national (as defined in section 101(a) of the Immigration and Nationality Act), alien admitted as refugees under section 207 of the Immigration and Nationality Act, or alien lawfully admitted to the United States for permanent residence.
-Please note that according to NSF policy, Deferred Action for Childhood Arrivals (DACA) individuals are ineligible for support from this solicitation unless they meet the requirements listed in the first sentence of this bullet;
+- Citizenship: You must be a U.S. citizen, national (as defined in section 101(a) of the Immigration and Nationality Act), alien admitted as refugees under section 207 of the Immigration and Nationality Act, or alien lawfully admitted to the United States for permanent residence.
+Please note that Deferred Action for Childhood Arrivals (DACA) individuals are ineligible for support from this solicitation unless they meet the requirements listed in the first sentence of this bullet.

 6. What are the selection criteria?

-Answer: After confirming applicants’ eligibility based on citizenship, financial need, full-time status, first year/second year status, and intended major, the Scholarship Selection Committee on each campus will focus on demonstrated academic ability or potential.
+Answer: After confirming applicants’ eligibility based on the above criteria, the Scholarship Selection Committee on each campus will focus on demonstrated academic ability or potential.

 Your personal statement is viewed as an important part of the information that will be considered.
 In addition, each Scholarship Selection Committee will have access to the information you make available when you apply for admission and scholarship consideration as well as your collegiate academic record if you are a current student at UNL, SCC or WNCC.

 Consistent with NSF’s desire to diversify the Nation’s STEM workforce by identifying and supporting talent from all of the Nation’s communities, the Scholarship Selection Committee will select a diverse pool of scholarship recipients that include:

 - Students from minority populations underrepresented in STEM as well as students from majority populations; and